motherjones/story-tools/README.md

 ## Setting up your machine

+**Note: the rest of this walkthrough pretty much only applies to folks at Mother Jones.
+All of our spreadsheet templates are publicly viewable and copy-able, however.**

 To use these tools, there are a few things you'll need to download or set up on your machine.

 * Admin access on your machine.
 Talk to Ross.